Police seeking information in Saturday morning shots fired incident - Austin Daily Herald

 Police are looking for information that could lead to the arrest of two suspects that fired several shots during a confrontation at a Northwest Austin residence on Saturday.

 According to Austin Police Capt.
-Todd Clennon, officers responded to a report of shots fired at a residence at about 10:20 a.m. on Saturday in the 1100 block of Fourth Avenue Northeast.
+Todd Clennon, officers responded to a report of shots fired at a residence at about 10:20 a.m. on Saturday in the 1100 block of Fourth Avenue Northwest.
 There were four adults and an infant in the home and an adult male subject in the garage at the time of the shooting.

 The adult male in the garage advised officers that he was approached by two unknown subjects at the garage.
 A short verbal exchange occurred between them and the two suspects starting shooting at him.
 He fled and was uninjured.